Abhilash-Ponnachan/ts-refresher/readme.md

 In _JS_ **functions** are the fundamental unit of _reuse_, _modularity_, _mimicking classes (via constructor functions)_, _encapsulation (via closures)_.
 Also like functional programming languages functions in _JS_ are _first-class_ values.
 They can be assigned to variables, passed as arguments, or returend from other functions.
 In addition to all this _TS_ brings some new capabilities such as _function types_, _rest paramters_, handling of _'this'_.
 We will start with some of the more general concepts introduced in _ES6_.

-### Arrow Functions
+### Function Expression vs Declaration
-Before we look at _arrow functions_ we have to be familiar with the notion of _function declaration_ vs _function expression_ in _JS_.
+Before we delve deeper into functions, we have to be familiar with the notion of **function declaration** vs **function expression** in _JS_.
 Simply put, _function declaration_ or _function statement_ is when we write our function with some name and body like a statement, whereas _function expression_ is when we write a function as the RHS of and expression.
 I.e. it is referenced by some variable.
 Practically they are same, however there are some nuances in how the _JS_ engine executes them.
-- Function Declarations/Statements are hoisted (like variables), which means _JS_ loads the function into scope as soon as the file/module is loaded and therefore the can be referenced in code even before they are declared (lexically).
+- Function Declarations/Statements are **hoisted** (like variables), which means _JS_ loads the function into scope as soon as the file/module is loaded and therefore the can be referenced in code even before they are declared (lexically).
 - Function Expressions on the other hand do not get hoisted and come into scope only when the line of code is executed.

 The code snippet below demonstrates how this works -